-If you have diabetes, self-testing your blood sugar (blood glucose) can be an important tool in managing your treatment plan and preventing long-term complications of diabetes.
-You can test your blood sugar at home with a portable electronic device (glucose meter) that measures sugar level in a small drop of your blood.
+If you have diabetes, self-testing your blood sugar (blood glucose) can be an important tool in managing your diabetes and preventing complications.
+You can test your blood sugar at home with a portable electronic device called a blood sugar meter using a small drop of your blood.
+You can also use a device called a continuous glucose monitor (CGM).

 - Monitor the effect of diabetes medications on blood sugar levels